DrBibop/RoR2VRMod/README.md

 # Installation
 It is strongly recommended to use a mod manager such as the [Thunderstore Mod Manager](https://www.overwolf.com/app/Thunderstore-Thunderstore_Mod_Manager) or [r2modman](https://thunderstore.io/package/ebkr/r2modman/) and press the "Install with Mod Manager" button.
 Once done, you can start the game using the "Start modded" button.

-For manual download, make sure to have [BepInEx](https://thunderstore.io/package/bbepis/BepInExPack/), [HookGenPatcher](https://thunderstore.io/package/RiskofThunder/HookGenPatcher/) and [FixPluginTypesSerialization](https://thunderstore.io/package/RiskofThunder/FixPluginTypesSerialization/) installed.
+For manual download, make sure to have [BepInEx](https://thunderstore.io/package/bbepis/BepInExPack/) and [HookGenPatcher](https://thunderstore.io/package/RiskofThunder/HookGenPatcher/) installed.
 You can then download the VR mod with the "Manual Download" button and copy the `plugins` and `patchers` folder into the `BepInEx` folder.

 # Default controls
 Shoutout to laila, HutchyBen, Skarl1n, Geb, Popzix and Terrorcotta211 for helping me add support for all these controllers!